Chinese state-firm debt defaults trigger market selloff, fears of crisis

 "Once the credit environment is destroyed, it's very difficult to rebuild confidence," wrote Qu Qing, an analyst at Jianghai Securities, highlighting a risk that investors will desert credit bonds for Chinese government bonds and policy bank bonds if the situation deteriorates.

-The nervousness also spilled into the stock market, where Chinese banking shares fell over concerns they would face increased bad loans.
+The nervousness also spilled into the stock market, where Chinese banking shares fell on Friday over concerns they would face increased bad loans.

+Investor flight from the credit market could push up financing costs and squeeze corporate funding in an economy that is just recovering from the pandemic-induced slump.

-Executives from the state parent of mine operator Yongcheng Coal & Electricity Holding Group Co met major creditor banks in Henan province on Friday.
+Executives from Yongcheng Coal's state parent, Henan Energy and Chemical Industry Group, were set to hold a meeting with major creditor banks in Henan province on Friday.

-Local officials from China's central bank and banking and state asset regulators were also present, according to a notice seen by Reuters and state media.
+But the meeting was canceled after too many creditors attended, raising fears of chaos, said three people with knowledge of the situation.

-The meeting is taking place three days after the coal miner failed to make principal and interest payments on 1 billion yuan ($151.02 million) in commercial paper.
+Creditors are keen to get their money back, after the coal miner on Nov.
+10 said it failed to make principal and interest payments on 1 billion yuan ($151 million) in commercial paper.

-News of the meeting did little to ease investor concerns, as credit woes at a slew of state borrowers, including integrated circuit maker Tsinghua Unigroup Ltd and automaker Huachen Automotive Group, raised regulatory eyebrows and triggered panic-selling in some corners of the bond market.
+With debt running at three times GDP, Chinese debt markets are prone to let off steam but this is the first time since mid-2019 when regulators took over Baoshang Bank that credit stresses have shown up.

+Interest rates on corporate bonds had already been creeping up as investors brace for the central bank and state banks to remove the largesse doled out during the coronavirus pandemic.

-Huachen's bond prices tumbled to around 10 yuan, a tenth of face value.
+Huachen's bond prices tumbled to around 10 yuan, a tenth of face value, on Thursday.
 Unigroup's bond prices slumped and the Shanghai Stock Exchange paused trading in some of the company's debt, while shares of its listed unit 002049.SZ dropped 10% on Friday.

-A number of bond sales have been cancelled over the past few days, while banks have raised the bar for corporate bonds to be used as collateral, traders and a regulatory source said.
+A number of bond sales have been canceled over the past few days, while banks have raised the bar for corporate bonds to be used as collateral, traders and a regulatory source said.

+"In the short term, we do not rule out the possibility that credit risk will spread further, deepening market anxiety," wrote Liu Wanjun, fund manager at China Asset Management Co.

 In an apparent attempt to ease market nerves, China's central bank injected a net 160 billion yuan into the banking system via open market operations on Friday.
 But traders remain jittery.